blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# JSON-RPC API
+# Using the JSON-RPC API

+This section describes how to call Masca RPC methods, without the usage of the [Masca Connector SDK](/docs/libraries/masca-connector.md).
-You can find all of the types mentioned below in the library `@blockchain-lab-um/masca-types` .
+You can find all of the types mentioned below in the `@blockchain-lab-um/masca-types` library.

 ## VC Methods